jyothisable/Solar_Insolation_Calculator/readme.md

 ### why calculate insolation when we can measure from satellite data ?

-Solar Insolation from satellite data is not at high resolution (about 4km spatial resolution and 30min temporal resolution), but there is a need to have high resolution insolation data for designing small scale solar power systems in building.
+Solar Insolation from satellite data is not at high resolution (about 4km spatial resolution and 30min temporal resolution), but there is a need to have high resolution insolation data for designing small scale solar power systems.

 ## Requirements